sung-won-kim/sung-won-kim/README.md

 ## Interest
 - Graph Neural Networks
 - Data-Efficient Deep Learning
-- Anything related to the tasks that can be addressed using GNNs in real-world scenarios!
+- Anything related to the tasks that can be addressed in real-world scenarios!

 [**Homepage**🏠](https://sung-won-kim.github.io)